grom4er/MyFirstGitRepo/src/Module2/Homework Lessons 5.md

   - *Question: What does the **"git add"** command do?*
 >
->       Answer: This command updates the index using the current content found in the working tree
+>       Answer: This command updates the index using the current content found in the working tree, to prepare the content staged for the next commit

   - *What is the **"git clone"** command for?*
 >